A simple guide on how to puree fruits and vegetables for your little one

 Feeding your child has never been easier!
 Wondering how?
-Just know how to make their food tasty, easy-to-digest and healthy, all at the same time.
-And what’s a better way to do so than offering your little one delicious, nutrient-rich puree fruits and vegetables, which they cannot say ‘no’ to?
+Just know how to make his food tasty, easy-to-digest and healthy, all at the same time.
+And what’s a better way to do so than by offering your little one delicious, nutrient-rich pureed fruits and vegetables, which they cannot say ‘no’ to?

 Cooked fruits and vegetables

-- Fruits should be cooked before giving to babies including apples, apricots, dates, peaches, pears, plums, rhubarb, and nectarines.
+- Fruits that should be cooked before giving to babies include apples, apricots, dates, peaches, pears, plums, rhubarb, and nectarines.

 - Vegetables that should be cooked before giving to babies include beans, carrots, cauliflower, broccoli, peas, squash, potato, sweet potato, parsnip, turnip, pumpkin, spinach, zucchini, and mushrooms.

 - Wash and peel vegetables and then cut them into small pieces.

 - Place them in a saucepan and add water (enough quantity that can cover them).